 Day 5 - Thakaek - hike through jungle and caves

 A fascinating trip through the area’s awesome limestone landscapes.
-The morning will include a forest hike where local guides will introduce you to traditional food and medicines collected by the local inhabitants; a walk around the serene Nong Thao Lake to discover local fishing techniques, stopping in rarely visited villages; and a visit to a secret 300-year-old cave temple, only discovered in 2004.
-Afternoon return to Thakaek.
+The morning will include a forest hike where local guides will introduce you to traditional jungle food and medicines; a walk around the serene Nong Thao Lake to discover local fishing techniques, village visits and a secret 300-year-old cave temple, only discovered in 2004.

 Overnight: Thakaek Transport: Minibus, Walk, Meals: B, L,

 Day 6 - Pakse - drive from Thakaek and afternoon at leisure

 Continue south along the Mekong Valley via Savannakhet, to another old French period river port, Pakse.
 Afternoon arrival with time at leisure to stretch your legs along the riverbank, perhaps try out a Lao style herbal spa, or just take in the views from the hotel’s roof-top cafe?

 Overnight: Pakse Transport: Minibus, Walk, Meals: B, L, D,

 Day 7 - Boloven Plateau - coffee plantations and waterfalls

 Tour of some of the sites of the Boloven Plateau, home to numerous ethnic minorities and the centre of Lao’s coffee growing industry.
 The day will include a visit to one of the area’s coffee plantations, a fascinating local market, and a chance to bathe in the spectacular Tad Yeuang Falls.

 Overnight: Pakse Transport: Minibus, Walk, Meals: B, L,